UlasDoruk/Java101/README.md

 ### About Bus generator

 - Dynamic Bus simulator.
-Which means, users can book a seat from bus dynamically.
+This means users can book a seat on a bus dynamically.

-- User also can cancel booked seat, print all passenger or avaible seats.
+- Users also can cancel booked seats, and print all passenger or available seats.